vincenzomos/dockerlab/exercises/3-creating-images.md

 exercises/simple_node_app
 ```

-Define a Docker image for this web application:
+#### Steps to define a Docker image for this web application:

 - in the web application directory, create a file called `Dockerfile`

 - specify the base image from which your image derives

 ```
-FROM qwan-registry:5000/ubuntu_base
+FROM qwan-registry/ubuntu_base
 ```

 - optionally, specify the author of the image